-Fibromyalgia and rheumatoid arthritis share some symptoms, such as pain and exhaustion.
-If a person has both conditions, the symptoms may be difficult to distinguish.
+Fibromyalgia and rheumatoid arthritis can cause similar symptoms, such as pain and exhaustion.
+The symptoms may be difficult to distinguish if a person has both conditions.

 In this article, we highlight differences in symptoms and describe the range of home remedies and treatments.

 Fibromyalgia and RA differ in their symptoms and their causes.

 Fibromyalgia typically causes pain and tenderness throughout the body, while RA tends to cause pain, inflammation, and tenderness in certain joints.
 The physical inflammation of joints as a cause of pain is a key difference between fibromyalgia and RA.

 The medical community currently does not believe that fibromyalgia causes inflammation.
 However,

 No evidence suggests this inflammation causes joint or muscle damage like RA, and there may be no visible signs.

 While the effects may be similar, these conditions have different causes.
 Fibromyalgia is a chronic neurological condition, which means that it affects the nervous system.